 Just like Buster Douglas' upset of Tyson in 1990, Dabo Swinney and the Clemson Tigers rolled the Tide with a 44-16 beatdown in last year's College Football Playoff National Championship Game.

-Before Tyson’s talk, it was the veteran Alabama coach who perfectly summed up the preseason message to his team heading into this 2019 college football season.
+Before Tyson's talk, it was the veteran Alabama coach who perfectly summed up the preseason message to his team heading into the 2019 college football season.

 "It's not human nature to be a champion.
 Human nature is to be average, to get by, to do what you have to do to get by.
 You have to be special to be the best you can be.
 You have to be special if you want to be a champion. ...
 I guess you have to be a champion before you can ever win a championship."